 This fabulous photograph of three of the Garrett Engineering Works Ladies Football team dates from 1917, which means it was taken during the First World War when many women were finding their feet in changing roles at home and in the workplace.
-Two of the players have been identified as Gertie Rook and Ruby Meadows but the name of the woman with glasses is unknown.
-If you recognise her please let the museum know!
+The three players in the picture are Gertie Rook, Ruby Meadows and Lena Barker.

 The Red House – Benjamin Britten’s Tennis Racket

 The world-famous composer was a keen sportsman and one of the reasons that he moved to The Red House at Aldeburgh in 1957 was to enjoy playing tennis on its beautiful grass court.
 Britten was a very strong tennis player, with a lightening serve and volley.
 This racket dates from around 1953 and is a Dunlop Maxply Fort, one of the most popular wooden rackets ever made and still being manufactured well into the 1980s.